-Goodwill represents amounts arising on acquisitions which is the excess of the purchase consideration over the fair value attributable to the net identifiable assets acquired.
+Goodwill represents amounts arising on acquisitions, which is the excess of the purchase consideration over the fair value attributable to the net identifiable assets acquired.
 Goodwill is tested for impairment annually or more frequently if there is an indicator of impairment.

-(j) Contributions in aid of construction
+Contributions in aid of construction

 In certain cases, non-refundable contributions are received in aid of construction or acquisition of capital assets.
-Contributions received are classified as contra-assets and are charged to operations at the same rate as the capital assets to which they relate.
+Contributions received are classified as contra assets and are charged to operations at the same rate as the capital assets to which they relate.

-(k) Developer contributions
+Developer contributions

 In certain cases, refundable contributions are received in aid of construction or acquisition of capital assets.
-Contributions received are classified as contra-assets and are charged to operations at the same rate as the capital assets to which they relate.
-Contributions refunded reduce the corresponding contra-asset account of the capital assets to which they relate.
+Contributions received are classified as contra assets and are charged to operations at the same rate as the capital assets to which they relate.
+Contributions refunded reduce the corresponding contra asset account of the capital assets to which they relate.

-(I) Payment in lieu of taxes
+Payment in lieu of taxes

-Pursuant to the EA, the Corporation is required to compute taxes under the Income Tax Act (Canada) ("ITA") and the Ontario Corporations Tax Act ("OCTA") and remit such amounts computed there under to the Ontario Electricity Financial Corporation ("OEFC").
-These amounts, referred to as payments in lieu of taxes ("PILS") under the EA, are applied to reduce certain debt obligations of the former Ontario Hydro now owing by the OEFC.
+Pursuant to the EA, the corporation is required to compute taxes under the Income Tax Act (Canada) (ITA) and the Ontario Corporations Tax Act (OCTA) and remit such amounts computed thereunder to the Ontario Electricity Financial Corporation (OEFC).
+These amounts, referred to as payments in lieu of taxes (PILS) under the EA, are applied to reduce certain debt obligations of the former Ontario Hydro now owed by the OEFC.

-Payment in lieu of future income tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amount of assets and liabilities and their tax bases.
-Payment in lieu of future tax assets are recognized for the benefit of any deductions or losses available to be carried forward to future periods for tax purposes that are likely to be realized.
-These amounts are measured using enacted or substantively enacted tax rates and are re-measured annually for changes in these rates.
-Any payment in lieu of future income tax assets are reassessed each year to determine if a valuation allowance is required.
-Any effect of the re-measurement or reassessment is recognized in the period of the change.
+Payment in lieu of future income tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the consolidated financial statement carrying amount of assets and liabilities and their tax bases.
+Payments in lieu of future tax assets are recognized for the benefit of any deductions or losses available to be carried forward to future periods for tax purposes that are likely to be realized.
+These amounts are measured using enacted or substantively enacted tax rates and are remeasured annually for changes in these rates.
+Any payments in lieu of future income tax assets are reassessed each year to determine whether a valuation allowance is required.
+Any effect of the remeasurement or reassessment is recognized in the period of the change.